The Generator Experts Since 1965 | License #708125 | Contact Us

 Click here to sign up for Noozhawk’s free Breaking News text alerts to your cell phone.

-Disaster response guides — including ones from Aware & Prepare, Ready.gov and the American Red Cross — have recommendations for what to include in emergency supply kits.
+Disaster response guides — including ones from Aware & Prepare, Ready.gov and the American Red Cross — have recommendations for what to include in power outage survival kits.
 The suggestions include everything from nonperishable food items, water and pet food to cash, medications, first-aid kits and extra batteries that people can use at home or take with them if they’re evacuated.

-Officials recommend preparing kits for the home, for work and for vehicles.
+Officials recommend preparing power outage emergency kits for the home, for work and for vehicles.

 Top priority items include: